Yubico/yubikit-ios/README.md

 <a name="integration_steps_3_4"></a>
 #### 2.3.4 Reading OTPs from the YubiKey 5Ci

-**Important Note:**
-**The generation of OTPs over iAP2 HID is currently an experimental feature.
-This feature may change in the final version of the firmware.**

 Unlike the other functionalities from the YubiKey 5Ci, the OTP generation does not require an explicit call to YubiKit to fetch the OTP.
 The OTP generation works in a similar way with the generation of OTPs with an USB key.
 The YubiKey 5Ci acts as an external keyboard when sending the OTP to the OS.